-Assistant Director of CAPSBiography
+Interim Director of CAPSBiography

-Avery Cook is a clinical social worker and the Clinical Coordinator at CAPS.
+Avery Cook is a clinical social worker and the interim Director of CAPS.
 Originally from North Carolina, she received her Bachelor of Arts (B.A.) from Davidson College and her Master of Social Work (M.S.W.) with a Concentration in Mental Health from the University of North Carolina at Chapel Hill.
 She enjoys working with students on a variety of issues including crisis work, adjustment, anxiety, depression, substance abuse as well as issues related to LGB clients, gender identity, and gender expression.
 In working with clients, Avery takes an eclectic approach, utilizing a variety of approaches based on what best meets the needs of the clients.
 Outside of CAPS, she enjoys being outside, either hiking or biking, reading, and time with family and friends.

 Professional/Educational Background: B.S. in Public Administration from CUNY.
 Nina came to North Carolina from New York City where she had over 20 years of Healthcare experience both at The Brooklyn Hospital, and for the State of New York, in the department of Cardiology.

 Kim McCown provides daily oversight and management of the fiscal operations for Campus Health.
 A graduate of the University of North Carolina at Greensboro, she has been employed with UNC Chapel Hill since 1992.
 She began her UNC career in the Department of Dermatology and transferred to Campus Health in 2001.
 When she is not at UNC she enjoys spending time with her family and her high maintenance Corgi “Jack”.

 Scott Oliaro was named head athletic trainer and associate director of sports medicine in 2013.
 In addition to his role as the associate director, he also serves as the head athletic trainer for field hockey, men's and women's golf and softball teams.